isomerpages/bca-buildsg/pages/Build the Change LEGO Workshops.md

 will not be disclosed to third parties except where required by law, or where it is necessary for Workshop administration.</p>
 <p>d.
 Each person can only be registered for one session per day.</p>
-<p>e.
-Successfully registered persons will receive a confirmation email at
-the email address of the parent / legal guardian provided in the registration form.</p>
 <p>3. <strong>Waiting List Policy:</strong>
 </p>
 <p>a.
 If a registered participant is marked absent at the scheduled start